James Skivring Smith

 James Skivring Smith (February 26, 1825 – 1892) was a Liberian politician who served as the sixth president of Liberia from 1871 to 1872.
 Prior to this, he served as the eighth vice president of Liberia from 1870 to 1871 under President Edward James Roye and as Secretary of State from 1856 to 1860 in the cabinet of President Stephen Allen Benson.
 He was a member of the True Whig Party.

 Smith was born in Charleston, South Carolina in 1825 to a family of free blacks.
 He arrived with his family in Liberia in 1833, and his parents died of malaria within a year.
 As a young man, he trained under Dr. James W. Lugenbeel, a medical doctor of the American Colonization Society.
 He then returned to the United States to study medicine at the University of Vermont College of Medicine.
 He transferred to Berkshire Medical College in Massachusetts, graduating with his medical degree in 1848.
 He was the second African American to receive a Doctor of Medicine from an American medical school, after David J. Peck a year earlier.
 After graduating, he returned to the newly independent Liberia to work as a physician.

 In 1855, Smith was elected to the Senate, representing Grand Bassa County.
 From 1856 to 1860, he was Secretary of State under President Stephen Allen Benson.
 In the 1869 presidential election, Smith was elected vice president alongside President Edward James Roye.
 He and Roye were the first True Whig politicians to hold their respective offices.
-In 1871, after Roye was forced out of office, Smith served as president for the remainder of Roye's term.
+After Roye was deposed in the 1871 Liberian coup d'état, Smith served as president for the remainder of Roye's term.
 His two-month presidency remains the shortest in Liberian history.
 At the end of his presidential term, Smith returned home to Buchanan, and served as Superintendent of Grand Bassa County from 1874 to 1884.
 His son James Skivring Smith Jr. went on to serve as vice president from 1930 to 1944.

 Early life and education

-Smith was born in Charleston, South Carolina on February 26, 1825, the fourth of seven children of free blacks Carlos and Catharine Smith.
+Smith was born in Charleston, South Carolina, on February 26, 1825, the fourth of seven children of free blacks Carlos and Catharine Smith.
 He and his family arrived in Liberia in 1833, and his parents died of malaria within one year of their arrival.

 After working with a white doctor of the American Colonization Society, Smith returned to the United States to study medicine at the University of Vermont College of Medicine.
 He transferred to the Berkshire Medical College in Pittsfield, Massachusetts, from which he received his medical degree in 1848.
 He was the second African American to graduate from a medical school in the United States, after David J. Peck, who graduated from Rush Medical College in 1847.
 He then returned to the newly independent Liberia, working for the ACS as a doctor.